By Ashok Prasad, Founder, Niyyam

 Mutual fund investing is not just about selecting the right fund.

-Many investors are familiar with these terms, but often struggle to understand:
+Many investors know these terms but struggle with:

 - How they fit into a complete financial plan